Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids daily.

 6. It regulates body temperature

-Water that is stored in the middle layers of the skin comes to the skin’s surface as sweat when the body heats up.
+Water stored in the middle layers of the skin comes to the skin’s surface as sweat when the body heats up.
 As it evaporates, it cools the body.
 In sport.

 Having a lot of water in the body may reduce physical strain if heat stress occurs during exercise.
 However, more research is needed into these effects.